Holy & Wild: Puerto Rico After Hurricane Maria

 THE POWER OF NARRATIVE

-One of the most powerful ways to remain whole, as an individual and as a community, is to exercise the power of your own narrative, both on a personal and communal level
+One of the most potent ways to combat erasure is to exercise the power of your own narrative, both on a personal and communal level

-Holy & Wild: Puerto Rico After Hurricane Maria is a meditation on the resilience of the human spirit told through the stories of survivors of one of the deadliest natural disasters that the world has experienced.
+Holy & Wild: Puerto Rico After Hurricane Maria is a series of intimate portraits of survivors of Hurricane Maria, one of the most devastating climate change disasters of modern times.

 Learning about the mounting food insecurity–one hundred percent of the farms were destroyed on an island that imported 80 percent of its food before the hurricane– I traveled with two million non-GMO seeds I raised in donations from a small group of friends.
 I was accompanied by friend and television host, Rebecca Gitana Torres, who had gone on an earlier relief mission a month after the hurricane roared through the island.
-It was an organic collaboration with Rebecca, whoever had the camera in hand took the photographs, or set up for the video interviews.
-We asked questions but mostly listened.
+It was an organic collaboration with Rebecca–whoever had the camera in hand took the photograph or set up for the video interviews.
+We asked questions.
+Mostly, however, we listened.

 People to people visits and donations played a crucial role in saving lives.
-Many whom we met in the journey said that it saved hundreds of thousands of people from starvation, and even death.
+Many of the people we met along the way said that it was those human to human donations that helped saved them from starvation, and some said, even death.
 This was a self-financed journey– a project that I wanted to produce because I wanted to see with my own eyes the devastation I was watching from hundreds of miles away.

-There has been so much erasure of stories, traditions, and rituals of indigenous people around the world, and on the island of Puerto Rico, so much gas lighting on the past and at the truth, this was the kind of story that I could not only understand through the lens of social media or news outlets.
+There has been so much erasure of stories, traditions, and rituals of indigenous people around the world, and on the island of Puerto Rico, so much gas lighting on its history, and what was happening on the ground that this was the kind of story that I could not only consume through the lens of social media or news outlets.
 I wanted to see and report with my own eyes.

 Photos: Sandra Guzmán & Rebecca Gitana Torres